Azure-Samples/cosmos-db-design-patterns/data-binning/README.md

 # Azure Cosmos DB design pattern: Data Binning

-The binning pattern (sometimes called windowing pattern) is used when the data being tracked is being created at a high velocity and the use case only requires summaries or snapshots of a window of data.
-A common example is if one thousand sensors are configured to each track one reading per 5 seconds.
-There may be an alerting system that benefits from that frequency, but the applications using Azure Cosmos DB only want to see the data summarized by minute.
-As data is generated, it is summarized over a window of 1 minute and only the summarized documents are stored in the Azure Cosmos DB collection.
+The binning pattern (sometimes called windowing pattern) is a design pattern used when data is generated at a high frequency and requires aggregate views of the data over specific intervals of time.
+For example, a device emits data every second, but users view it as an average over one minute intervals.

+There are two primary benefits from this pattern.
+First, it reduces the number of requests over the wire from the receiving endpoint to any backend storage.
+This saves compute costs and reduces network traffic.
+Second, it simultaneously simplifies and reduces compute cost on the processing to produce aggregate views of data.
+In particular that aggregate view with the shortest interval as it is calculated with the higest frequency.
+The impact for using this pattern is a function of the number of devices combined with the frequency of data transmitted and aggregates calculated.

 > This sample demonstrates:
 >